dea980/DataScienceProjects/kaggle_house_regression/README.md

 # House Price Prediction Project

 This project aims to predict house prices using the [House Prices: Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview) competition dataset from Kaggle.
-This dataset includes 79 explanatory variables describing almost every aspect of residential homes in Ames, Iowa, making it a rich resource for applying various machine learning techniques.
+This dataset includes 79 explanatory variables describing almost every aspect of residential homes in Ames, Iowa, making it a rich resource for applying various machine-learning techniques.

 ## Table of Contents